helmedeiros/blog/content/en/posts/2014-04-10-data-science-em-tempo-real-com-storm.md

 seo_noindex: null
 dsq_thread_id: null
 categories:
   - Technology
   - Events
 tags:
   - big data
   - data scientist
   - Fabiane Nardon
   - qconsp
   - storm
-subtitle: Software development concepts and practices
+subtitle: Master real-time data processing with Apache Storm—learn spouts, bolts, topologies, and parallelism strategies to handle millions of tuples per day with fault-tolerant stream processing
 ---

 Today we know that we have a lot of data, and from there, we discover that this data isn't just a box with several others.